D-Pagey/FCC-Local-Weather/README.md

 replaced the CSS with SCSS for the media queries.

 **Improvements:**
+- I've created a helper function but can't work out how to implement it.
+In the meantime I have used a set location.
 - Fix the ::backdrop CSS element on the Dialog element.
 It works in the vanilla JS version but not in the React version.